CalcWorld/ClassWizQR/README.md

 ## Implemented Features

+- Internationalization (i18n) implemented
+- Optimized adaptations for specific calculator models, such as JP models
 - Support for ClassWiz EX and ClassWiz CW series calculators
 - Detailed information on the calculator model, settings, and active modes or errors
 - Natural display input and output rendered as LaTeX formulas in Calculate, Complex, Verify and other modes